Major Requirements

 Requirements (Class of 2026 and beyond):

 • "Introductory Course" (3 credits), as designated by American Culture Studies, which recently have included AMCS 220 Topics in American Culture Studies: Introduction to American Culture Studies, AMCS 206 "Reading" Culture: The Cultural Lives of Things, and AMCS 202 The Immigrant Experience.
-See our Course Listings webpage for the full listing by semester.
+See our Course Search webpage for the full listing by semester.

 • Fieldwork (3 credits): Enrollment in an approved Fieldwork course "On Location: Exploring America," "The Race for Criticism: African American Culture and Its Critics," or "Fashioning America: A Cultural History of Fashion, Shopping, and Advertising."